osi/mulgara/README.txt

 (where JAVA_HOME is the location where you installed J2SE to) to your path in the appropriate way for your shell.

 Note.
-You must use J2SE 1.4.2 or above for compiling and running Kowari.
+You must use J2SE 1.4.2 or above for compiling and running Mulgara.

 III.
-Building Kowari
+Building Mulgara
 ====================

-If you have downloaded the binary distribution of Kowari please skip this section and go on to "Running a Kowari Server".
+If you have downloaded the binary distribution of Mulgara please skip this section and go on to "Running a Mulgara Server".

-To build Kowari, you must either use build.sh (for Unix opeating systems) or build.bat (for Windows).
+To build Mulgara, you must either use build.sh (for Unix opeating systems) or build.bat (for Windows).
 You must have you JAVA_HOME enviroment variable set in order for the script to work or modify the script to point to your current installation of Java.